RightsandWrongsgit/ARMTEC/cicd/envsettings.md

 <br>

 ## Disable CSS and JS Aggregation
 CSS is used to pretty up HTML and JS (JavaScript) adds some functionality, perhaps like animation or logic, to that.
-Front-end developer use both, in combination with TWIG, to make your website design come to life.
+Front-end developers use both, in combination with TWIG, to make your website design come to life.
 Code for both of these is pretty narrative with open spaces and a reasonably understandable style.
 The tradeoff is that the code doesn't tend to be very compact and aggregation is sort like the ZIP file of these two types of code.
-You don't want to try to read and work with a compressed and minified version of either during the development of your site, so you want to turn this aggregation off on the 'local' machine-environment.
-See also Appendix: Using Advanced Aggregation Alternative.
+You don't want to try to read and work with a compressed and minified version of either during the development of your site, so you want to turn this aggregation off in the 'local' machine-environment.
+See also [Appendix: Using Advanced Aggregation Alternative](../cicd/advancedaggregation.md).
 <br>

 `/**`<br>